PiPhone4180/PiPhone/README.md

 5. When the call is done, touch or click "Hang Up"

 ### Texting
+#### To Send a Text:
 1. Select the "Text" button in the top left section of the GUI
 2. Type the 10-digit phone number in the upper text box beneath the number pad
 3. Use the lower text box on the screen to type a message
 4. Click "Send Text"
+#### To Receive a Text:
+1. Select the "Text" button in the top left section of the GUI
+2. Click the "Get Texts" button
+3. Use the forward and back buttons to scroll through all received texts

 ### Radio
 The radio will automatically scan for available stations when activated.
-When using the arrow keys to select a station, the available stations will be based on this initial scan.
+When using the buttons to select a station, the available stations will be based on this initial scan.
 1. Select the "Radio" button in the top left section of the GUI
-2. Select the radio station with the left and right arrow buttons to tune the radio
+2. Select the radio station with the forward and back buttons to tune the radio

 ### Internet
 The final functionality that we have implemented with our Pi Phone is the ability to activate the data on the SIM card to allow for internet access on the Pi.
 This process was the most complicated part of the project, and there is additional documentation on how to set up this functionality in the supplemental notes below.